seriesnext/seriesnext/documents/investment-agreement/agreement-terms.md

 #### 1.1.1.

-The Company shall adopt and file the Company's restated organizational documents, as applicable (e.g. certificate of incorporation), in substantially the form of Exhibit C attached to this Agreement (as the same may be amended, restated, supplemented or otherwise modified from time to time) (the "**Restated Charter**") with the Secretary of State of the State of Incorporation on or before the Initial Closing.
+The Company shall adopt and file the Company's restated organizational documents, as applicable (e.g., certificate of incorporation), in substantially the form of Exhibit C attached to this Agreement (as the same may be amended, restated, supplemented or otherwise modified from time to time) (the "**Restated Charter**") with the Secretary of State of the State of Incorporation on or before the Initial Closing.

 #### 1.1.2.